 Our conclusion has been formed on the basis of, and is subject to, the matters outlined in this report.
 We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.
-Based on the procedures performed and evidence obtained, no matters have come to our attention to cause us to believe that the Entity's subject matter information, as described above and disclosed in the Report, for the years ended December 31, 2022 and December 31, 2019, is not prepared and presented, in all material respects, in accordance with the applicable criteria.
+Based on the procedures performed and evidence obtained, no matters have come to our attention to cause us to believe that Pembina's subject matter information for the year ended December 31, 2023, have not been prepared and presented, in all material respects, in accordance with the applicable criteria.